CIA activities in Laos: Legacy

 Air America's public image has fared poorly due in part to the 1990 film Air America.
 Ultimately, the communist versus anti-communist war in Laos is depicted as a facade for the real war, which was fought for control of the area's opium fields.

 U.S. bombing inflicted a large number of casualties during the Laotian Civil War.
+The U.S. dropped over 2 million tons on Laos between 1964 and 1973, making Laos the most heavily bombed country in history relative to the size of its population.
+The U.S. State Department's analysis has determined that about 30% of all bombs dropped on Laos failed to detonate.
+Unexploded ordnance remains dangerous to persons coming in contact, purposefully or accidentally, with bombs.
+According to a nationwide survey by Laotian government, casualties from explosive ordnance, mostly from U.S. bombing, during the civil war period between 1964 and 1975, are estimated at 30,000, while casualties since the end of the war from unexploded ordnance are estimated at 20,000.
+They estimate a total of 50,000 casualties from explosive ordnance, including 29,522 killed and 21,048 injured.

-However, the U.S. State Department's analysis has determined that about 30% of all bombs dropped on Laos failed to detonate.
-Since 1975, according to a nationwide survey, an estimated 20,000 people in Laos have fallen victim to unexploded ordnance, with 60% of cases resulting in death.
-Others sharply criticize the United States for the way it abandoned thousands of Hmong fighters and their families at Long Tieng.
+The United States has also been criticized for the way it abandoned thousands of Hmong fighters and their families at Long Tieng.
 Others claim the loss of life could have even been worse if not for some ingenuity on behalf of General Heinie Alderholt and the CIA's Jerry Daniels, who worked to secure a C-130 to evacuate as many Hmong from the airstrip as possible.
 Daniels later recalled the ordeal, "All was in turmoil ...
 We took off at 10:47 and this ended the CIA base at Long Tieng."
 Although around 3,000 of the Hmong were able to reach safety through United States transportation, tens of thousands were to remain, many of whom would end up in exile or refugee camps - their previous way of life, as CIA officer Dick Holm described, "has been destroyed."